dkz2r/latex-novice-academic-publishing/episodes/04-document-classes.md

 ## Challenge 2: What happens?

 Suppose we have the following LaTeX slide presentation, but we want to turn it into an article.
 We can change the document class from "slides" to "article", but what happens?
-Why? and
+And why?

 ```latex
 \documentclass{slides}